mbasso/asm-dom/docs/cpp.md

   },
   ```

-You can now build your app using the source code in the [cpp](https://github.com/mbasso/asm-dom/tree/master/cpp) folder:
+After that, you can build your app using the source code in the [cpp](https://github.com/mbasso/asm-dom/tree/master/cpp) folder:

 - `asm-dom.hpp`
 - `asm-dom.cpp` or `asm-dom.a`

-To compile your code you can now use [emscripten (emcc cli)](http://kripken.github.io/emscripten-site/), [here](http://webassembly.org/getting-started/developers-guide/) is the installation guide.
-Please make sure to use the `--bind` option during the compilation, otherwise asm-dom will not work.
-You can find an example that uses all the optiminazionts [here](https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpp/package.json).
+and compile it using [emscripten (emcc cli)](http://kripken.github.io/emscripten-site/), [here](http://webassembly.org/getting-started/developers-guide/) is the installation guide.
+A few tips about this step:

+- please make sure to use the `--bind` option during the compilation, otherwise asm-dom will not work.

+- emcc has a lot of settings that can optimize the build, we suggest you to see [this](https://kripken.github.io/emscripten-site/docs/optimizing/Optimizing-Code.html) page and [our configuration]((https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpp/package.json)) in the TODOMVC example.

+- we suggest you to compile your app to `.bc` and then use it to produce a WebAssembly version and an asm.js version that you can use as fallback

+After the compilation you can import your app:

-You can also notice that we are using 2 extra files with emcc `--pre-js` (`prefix.js`) and `--post-js` (`postfix.js`).
-These files allow us to import the generated js as a module with the `import` syntax as shown [here](https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpp/src/index.js).
+- if you are using webpack, you can see our [example]((https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpp/src/index.js)).
+In order to import it as a module we have used 2 extra files with emcc `--pre-js` (`prefix.js`) and `--post-js` (`postfix.js`).

+- If you want to use wasm without webpack, you can see [this](https://gist.github.com/kripken/59c67556dc03bb6d57052fedef1e61ab) gist.

 If you are using [babel](https://babeljs.io/), please make sure to ignore the compiled files, the prefix and suffix: